MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Deployment/Media-Refresh.md

 ### Gather configuration scripts

-1. Create a **scripts** folder to store scripts that will be executed during setup to complete installation and configuration of components that need additional configuration.
+1. Create a **scripts** folder to store scripts to be executed during setup to complete installation and configuration of components.

     ```Powershell
     New_Item -Path "c:\MediaRefresh" -Name "drivers" -ItemType "directory"